 Select the script in the tree and press Enter or choose Run <script name> from the context menu.

-To debug one script
+Debug one script

 Select the script in the tree and choose Debug <script_name> from the context menu.

-To run or debug several scripts
+Run or debug several scripts

-Running scripts by a run configuration
+Run and debug scripts by a run configuration

 When you run or debug scripts from the editor or from the npm tool window, PhpStorm automatically creates temporary run configurations.
 Besides using them, you can create and launch your own npm run configurations.

-Click on the toolbar and select npm from the list.
+In the Edit Configurations dialog that opens, click the Add button () on the toolbar and select npm from the list.
 The Run/Debug Configuration: npm dialog opens.

 Specify the CLI command to execute, the scripts to run (use blank spaces as separators), and the location of the package.json file where these scripts are defined.
-Optionally, type the command line arguments for executing the scripts.
+Optionally, type the command-line arguments for executing the scripts.